CashnipLeaf/CPWE/README.md

-# Configurable Planetary Wind Effects
+# CPWE - Configurable Planetary Wind Effects
-This is a mod for Kerbal Space Program designed to provide a framework for defining wind patterns for any celestial body, including custom/modded ones.
+CPWE is a mod for Kerbal Space Program designed to provide a framework for defining wind patterns for any celestial body, including custom/modded ones.

 In all the time I spent on flight simulators, wind was always a persistent challenge element, and I've wanted something similar in KSP.
 However, none of the (admittedly very few) existing wind mods for KSP had what I wanted.
 Namely, I wanted to be able to configure the wind based on location to allow for interesting wind patterns rather than a purely randomized system.
 At the same time, while I loved the depth that Kerbal Weather Project brought to the game, I felt that running a climate simulation for the other planets might be a bridge too far.